Creative-Link-for-Digital-Health/llm_thoughts_and_exp/README.md

 ## Motivational Interviewing(MI) and LLMs

 ## Micro-constitution
-Need to figure out issues such as enduser autonomy for behavior change agents that we are morking on.
+Need to figure out issues such as enduser autonomy for behavior change agents that we are working on.
 Too easy to create a nagging bot or overstep some important ethical boundaries.
 Might be addressed via prompt or through the trainging process or both.
-Note: a lot of the current work in this area is focused on the scaling aspect of reinforcement learning i.e. creating a guiding document and taking the human out of the loop to scale better.
+Note: a lot of the current work in this area is focused on the scaling aspect of reinforcement learning i.e. creating a guiding document and taking the human out of the loop.
 This might not be our consern in the therapy bot realm.

 *Constitutional AI: Harmlessness from AI Feedback* https://arxiv.org/abs/2212.08073